avishek15/Youtube-Audio-Transcriber/README.md

 - **Whisper Model Loading**: If you encounter issues with the `whisper` model loading, ensure that the `whisper` package is correctly installed and that the model files are accessible.
 - **Hardware Acceleration**: If you experience slow performance, ensure that your GPU is correctly recognized and that the hardware-accelerated PyTorch is installed.
+- **ffmpeg Installation**: If you encounter issues with multimedia conversions, ensure that `ffmpeg` is correctly installed and accessible from your system's PATH.

 ## License